0xKolten/hacking-stellar-python-edition/2-payments.md

 Private key: SCO4JEHDN2ZLIDZMZC62UR6Y5NICMTMRKBPG3JMBKI5AHVXJA46MY2VG
 ```

-To send our first payment from ```Account A``` to ```Account B```, we'll write a script that builds a transaction for our payment operation and checks if that transaction was successful - I'll explain how it all works in the next section:
+To send a lumen payment from ```Account A``` to ```Account B```, we'll write a script that builds a transaction for our payment operation, submits that transaction to Horizon (then the network), and checks if that transaction was successful - I'll explain how it all works in the next section:

 ``` python
 from stellar_sdk import Server, Keypair, TransactionBuilder, Network